elanburman-alt/hw1-ElanLBurman/final_version.md

 # Elan Burman Introduction

-I grew up in Cape Town, South Africa, where I completed my undergraduate degree at the University of Cape Town with a major in Politics, Philosophy, and Economics.
-From there, my academic journey took me to Brandeis University, where I earned a Master's in Jewish Communal Service with a specialization in fundraising, and later to Northwestern University for a Master's in Information Systems.
-I am currently an MBA candidate at Johns Hopkins Carey Business School.
-Professionally, I have spent my entire career as a fundraiser, and today I serve as Associate Vice President of Philanthropy at Adventist HealthCare in Maryland.
-On the personal side, I've been happily married for nearly 18 years, and my wife and I are raising a 15-year-old daughter and a 13-year-old son.
-Our Rottweiler-Lab mix, Maggie, rounds out the family.
-Outside of work, I love cooking, reading non-fiction — with a particular passion for politics — and spending time with friends and family.
+I grew up in Cape Town, South Africa, and made my way to the U.S. for graduate school — a master's in fundraising at Brandeis and a master's in information systems at Northwestern, following an undergraduate degree in politics, philosophy, and economics from the University of Cape Town.
+Fundraising has been my calling ever since, and I currently serve as Associate Vice President of Philanthropy at Adventist HealthCare in Maryland.
+I came into the MBA program focused on healthcare administration, but AI quickly pulled me in and I'm now pursuing a second specialization.

+At home, I've been happily married for nearly 18 years.
+My wife and I are raising a 15-year-old daughter and a 13-year-old son, with our Rottweiler-Lab mix Maggie rounding out the crew.
+When I'm not working or studying, you'll find me cooking, reading — especially anything on politics — or just enjoying time socializing.

 ## Leveraging AI for Better Donor Retention in the Hospital and Health System Setting